Investor group warns livestock industry needs to do more on methane

 "Yet failures from methane to manure management underline the growing sense in the market that cows are the new coal."

-Among those to score highly in the assessment were Norwegian aquaculture firms Mowi ASA MOWI.OL and Grieg Seafood GRIA.OL, while the highest ranking meat and dairy companies were Maple Leaf MFI.TO, Marfrig MRFG3.SA and Fonterra FCG.NZ, all of which were defined as "low risk".
+Among those to score highly were Norwegian aquaculture firms Mowi ASA MOWI.OL and Grieg Seafood GRIA.OL, while the highest ranking meat and dairy companies were Maple Leaf MFI.TO, Marfrig MRFG3.SA and Fonterra FCG.NZ, all of which were defined as "low risk".

-Fellow large producers including the world's biggest meatpacker JBS SA JBSS3.SA and Tyson Foods TSN.N, meanwhile, were regarded as "medium risk", the report said.
+Fellow large producers including the world's biggest meatpacker JBS SA JBSS3.SA and Tyson Foods TSN.N, meanwhile, were regarded as "medium risk."

 JBS dropped points for reasons including its reporting on animal welfare and employee working conditions, while Tyson was marked down for reasons including that some of its sourcing is from regions at risk of deforestation, FAIRR said.